YIXUANZ/rvd/README.md

 This repository comprises mainly two parts:

 1. The pretrained DC-CRN model that leverages laryngograph data for voicing detection.
-The provided model incorporates a pretraining strategy on the LibriSpeech dataset where the pseudo voicing labels are extracted using RAPT and then train on laryngograph datasets selected for this study: FDA [1], PTDB-TUG [2], KEELE [3], MochaTIMIT [4], and CMU Arctic [5].
-We provide six pretrained models, all listed in './rvd/pretrained' directory:
+The provided model incorporates a pretraining strategy on the LibriSpeech dataset where the pseudo voicing labels are extracted using RAPT and then train on laryngograph datasets selected for this study: FDA [1], PTDB-TUG [2], KEELE [3], MochaTIMIT [4], and CMU Arctic [5], we provide six pretrained models, each tailored to different combinations of the datasets mentioned above.
+These models can be found in the `./rvd/pretrained` directory:
    - rvd_cfkm_weights.pth : trained on CMU Arctic, FDA, KEELE, MochaTIMIT.
    - rvd_cfkp_weights.pth : trained on CMU Arctic, FDA, KEELE, PTDB-TUG.
    - rvd_cfmp_weights.pth : trained on CMU Arctic, FDA, MochaTIMIT, PTDB-TUG.